 Are intersections recorded on Long Island?

 In cases where an accident at one of these intersections results in an injury, it would make sense to have your attorney try to obtain traffic camera video from that area, but you may be disappointed.
-The police will sometimes monitor these intersection cameras, and may even capture some of the footage for public safety reports.
+The Long Island police will sometimes monitor these intersection cameras, and may even capture some of the footage for public safety reports.
 But seldom will these cameras yield any real evidence that your attorney can use in a court of law.
 So in the case of most intersection traffic cameras, there is really nothing to subpoena.

 Do intersection cameras record accidents?

-A red light camera may snap a photo or two, but this typically only happens when their sensors detect a driver breaking the law by running a red light or making an illegal turn.
+A red light camera in Long Island may snap a photo or two, but this typically only happens when their sensors detect a driver breaking the law by running a red light or making an illegal turn.
 Otherwise, these cameras lay dormant and will rarely be able to indicate who may be at fault in an accident.

 Can you get intersection camera footage?